MikhailProg/space_game/README.md

 $ make -C src
 ```

-## Run
+## Usage and run

+ARROWS to move a cross.
+SPACE to shoot.
+W to increase star field speed
+S to decrease star field speed.
-Use arrows to move a cross, SPACE to shoot, ESC to stop the game loop.
+ESC to stop the game loop.

 ```
 $ ./game